moonseer/church-planner/progress.md

    - [x] Services functionality: Implemented database storage for services with proper API integration
    - [x] Calendar display issue: Fixed calendar to properly show both morning and evening services

+5.1. **What's Going Wrong (Current Issues)**:
+   - [ ] 1.
+TypeScript compilation errors in `eventController.ts` regarding the `EventType` import and issues with `req.user` and `churchId`
+   - [ ] 2.
+Middleware configuration issue in `eventTypeRoutes.ts` with error "Router.use() requires a middleware function"
+   - [ ] 3.
+Event types not loading properly, suggesting an issue with the event types endpoint
+   - [ ] 4.
+All queries for February 2025 return "Events found: 0," which may indicate a problem if events should exist
+   - [ ] 5.
+Excessive authentication requests to `/api/auth/me` suggesting inefficient client-side polling

 6. **Next Steps**:
    - [x] Fix calendar event display issue
    - [x] Complete the registration functionality: Updated RegisterForm to include firstName and lastName fields